chensoul/maven-hello-world/README.md

 mvn clean install
 ```

-Release to the staging repositorywith the release profile:
+Release to the staging repository with the release profile:

 ```bash
 mvn -ntp -B -U clean deploy -P release
 ```

-And then login to the staging repository https://s01.oss.sonatype.org/#stagingRepositories , release and drop the
-repository.
 Wait a few minutes and then you can find the release version
 in https://central.sonatype.com/artifact/com.chensoul/maven-hello-world/
 or https://s01.oss.sonatype.org/service/local/repositories/releases/content/com/chensoul/maven-hello-world/ .